Credit startup Migo expands to Brazil on $20M raise and Africa growth – TechCrunch

 “What we are trying to do is to make prosperity available to all by reinventing the way people access and use credit,” he explained.

-Migo does this through its cloud-based, data-driven platform to help banks, companies, and telcos make credit decisions around populations they previously may have bypassed.
+Migo does this through its cloud-based, data-driven platform to help banks, companies and telcos make credit decisions around populations they previously may have bypassed.

 These entities integrate Migo’s API into their apps to offer these overlooked market segments digital accounts and lines of credit, Nwokah explained.